 "7.4 Working Hours.
-Normal working hours shall be as shown on the Plans."
+Working hours shall be as defined in Specification Section 01010 Description of Work."

 7.21 PUBLIC CONVENIENCE AND SAFETY - is hereby added to the General Provisions:

 "It shall be especially noted by the Contractor that the area directly adjacent to the existing in use runways and taxiways, is an extremely hazardous area and that very strict controls will apply throughout the entire period required to complete all work within 500 feet from the edge of an in use runway and 180 feet from the edge of an in use taxiway.